-- the ability to prioritise and make decisions.
+- time management skills, including the ability to prioritise and make decisions.

 Where can I look for work experience?

 Some Civil Service departments offer structured work experience in the form of summer internships or 12-month sandwich placements.
-Examples include: the Government Economic Service (GES) for economics students; the GCHQ for technology and maths students; and the FCO’s Future Talent Scheme for those interested in a career in international relations.
-Many local authorities offer work experience or voluntary work opportunities.
-See individual council websites for details.
+Examples include: the Government Economic Service (GES) for economics students; GCHQ for STEM students; and the Foreign & Commonwealth Office (FCO) for those interested in a career in international relations.

-The European Commission offers five-month traineeships in areas including law, human resources (HR) and environmental policy.
-Any degree is accepted, but you must have a strong knowledge of English, French or German, and a second European Union (EU) official language.
+The European Commission (EC) offers five-month traineeships in areas including law, human resources (HR) and environmental policy.
+Any degree is accepted, but you must have a strong knowledge of English, French or German, plus a second European Union (EU) language.

 To find work placements and internships in the public services and administration sector, search for work experience.

 How do I find a graduate job in public services and administration?

 There are a number of graduate schemes in the public services and administration sector.
 Schemes within central government include:

 - GCHQ - opportunities are available via the Future Leaders Programme.